The best 4th of July sales to shop ahead of the holiday | CNN Underscored

 - Helix: Save $100 and get two free Dream Pillows when you spend $600 or more and use the code JULY4100.

-- HelloFresh: For our country’s birthday, the meal kit brand is offering 14 free meals across 5 boxes, plus free shipping, with the code HFJULY4TH.
+- HelloFresh: For our country’s birthday, the meal kit brand is offering 14 free meals across five boxes, plus free shipping, with the code HFJULY4TH.

 - Homesick Candles: Blow out a candle for the country’s birthday with 20% off sitewide when you use the code FIREWORK.